wizli595/micro_blog/README.md

 - **Node.js and Express:** Utilizing the popular and efficient Node.js runtime with Express for building robust APIs.
 - **Dockerized Services:** Each microservice is containerized with Docker, ensuring consistency across development and deployment environments.
 - **Kubernetes Orchestration:** Kubernetes manifests are provided for effortless deployment, scaling, and management of the microservices.
+- **Skaffold Integration:** Streamline development with Skaffold, providing automated workflows for continuous development, testing, and deployment.

+## How it Works

+### Post Server
+- Responsible for creating and managing posts.

+### Comment Server
+- Manages the creation of comments associated with posts.

+### Moderation Server
+- Ensures moderation of comments based on predefined rules.

+### Query Server
+- Holds a copy of posts and comments for efficient querying.

+### Asynchronous Approach
+- Utilizes an event bus for asynchronous communication between microservices.
+- Enhances scalability and responsiveness by allowing services to operate independently.